-Why do people support the death penalty?
-Because research conducted by multiple teams of scholars at multiple universities have shown that capital punishment deters crime.
+Why do some people support the death penalty?
+Because research conducted by multiple teams of scholars at multiple universities have shown that the death penalty deters crime.

 “Science does really draw a conclusion.
 It did.
 There is no question about it,” said Naci Mocan, an economics professor at the University of Colorado at Denver.
 “The conclusion is there is a deterrent effect.”